Canon Roadhhouse is located 25km from Fish River Canyon...

 Canyon Roadhouse has its own small vegetable and herb garden, which supply the kitchen.
 Like the rest of the lodges in the Gondwana Collection, the lodge is also conscious of reducing waste, recycling its water to water the garden.

 During your stay at Canyon Roadhouse, you can explore the surrounding area in your own vehicle.
 Conveniently the lodge has a small fuel station where guests can fill up.
 If you prefer, there are various organised activities, including morning or afternoon nature drives with one of the lodge's guides.
-Sundowner drives and self-guided walking trails are also available, and horseriding can be organised at the nearby Canon Lodge.
+Sundowner drives and self-guided walking trails are also available.

 Our viewAlthough it's location a little way from Fish River Canyon might send potential guests to its closer sister properties Canyon Village and Canyon Lodge, Canon Roadhouse still a good choice.
 It is a quirky, informal and relaxed lodge with attentive staff, where time seems to stand still.
 It has the feel of a small farm settlement; sitting on the front patio you would almost expect a horsedrawn carriage to pull up or someone on horseback to pass by.
 It was only the computer in the internet corner that brought us back into the 21st century.